GustavePate/gustavepate.github.io/_posts/2013-07-30-simple-vim-bash-dotfile-github.md

 [Here is the current source][install_sh]

-# Working with submodules
+# Working with sub-repos

-For the moment, my git repo only contains copies of others repository.
+For the moment, my git repo only contains clones of others repository.

+Here are my needs:
-Let's I wan't to automatically keep my vim plugins up-to-date.
+* I wan't to automatically keep my vim plugins up-to-date.
+* On a fresh computer I don't want to manually add all my vim plugins

-I can use [submodule][git_submodules] or [subtree][git_subtree].
+One can use [submodule][git_submodules] or [subtree][git_subtree].

+__Edit 2013-08-13: __ giving up submodules

-Submodules is the common way to go so I won't go in details of using subtree.
+Submodule is the common way to go but they are a pain to delete.

+I tried these a little before giving up.
+Indeed I was changing my vim plugins list quickly at this time and it was not a sustainable solutions.
+See [the necessary steps to delete a submodule]({{page.url}}#delete_a_submodule) and you will agree with me ;)

+So I tried to use subtree but my ubuntu 12.04 don't come with the necessary git version.
+I gave up and stay with git clone for the moment.

+For the record, you will find notes on the git subtree and git submodules below.

+# Conclusion

+Et voilà !
+Here is a link to [my own github dotfiles repo][dotfiles_repo] where you can find the latest version of the [install script][install_sh] I currently use.
+It took me a little more than a hour to make it working (including typing this article).

+I hope this will help you !

+## Appendix I: Setup a subtree

+### Adding a remote

+{% highlight bash linenos=table %}
+git remote add -f minibufexpl.vim https://github.com/fholgado/minibufexpl.vim
+{% endhighlight %}

+### Fetch a repo as a subtree

+{% highlight bash linenos=table %}
+git subtree add --prefix dotfiles/.vim/bundle/minibufexpl.vim minibufexpl.vim master --squash
+{% endhighlight %}

+### Update a subtree

+{% highlight bash linenos=table %}
+git fetch minibufexpl.vim master git subtree pull --prefix dotfiles/.vim/bundle/minibufexpl.vim minibufexpl.vim master --squash
+{% endhighlight %}

+### Delete a subtree

+{% highlight bash linenos=table %}
+#TODO
+{% endhighlight %}

-## Setup a submodule
+## Appendix II: Setup a submodule

+I warn you about it subtrees have proven to be more relevant to my needs than submodule.
+But, anyway, here's some submodule documentation if you need it.

 ### Add a submodule